rormoura/automations/README.md

 ## Inside Utilities folder

 > dotAndComma function: Receives a dataframe column and returns a dataframe column.
 It assumes that there are no '.' for thousands separator, then replaces any ',' with '.'.

+> catmat function: Receives a dataframe column and returns a dataframe column.
+It handles with the following CATMAT formats:

+- ...

+> apiOpenData function: Receives a list of dictionaries and returns a dataframe.
+It removes

+- items with price equal to R$ 0,00

+- items that weren't aquired in the past 11 months

+- duplicated acquisitions (using idCompra field)